ibm-cloud-docs/virtualization/getting-started-with-virtuozzo.md

 6. Enter your username and password to log in to the PIM.

 The username is "root" and the password is the root password for the server, as listed in the {{site.data.keyword.slportal}}.
 {:tip}

 ## Installing and caching templates
+{: #installing-and-caching-templates}

 1. In the PIM screen, select **Management** > **Updates**.
 2. Go to the server that you want to update.